ThePaleBlueDot405/mpdte-college-predictor/README.md

 ## Disclaimer

-This tool uses historical MPDTE counselling data for prediction.
+This tool uses historical MPDTE counselling data for classification.
 Actual admission cutoffs vary every year based on the applicant pool, seat availability, and MPDTE policy changes.
 Always verify with official MPDTE sources at [dte.mponline.gov.in](https://dte.mponline.gov.in).

 ---